budysutjijati/netsuite-totp/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/budysutjijati/netsuite-totp/badge.svg?targetFile=package.json)](https://snyk.io/test/github/budysutjijati/netsuite-totp?targetFile=package.json)

 The NetSuite TOTP Node.js library is a robust and easy-to-use class-based module designed to facilitate the generation of Time-Based One-Time Passwords (TOTP) in Node.js applications.
+This toolkit has proven to be an invaluable resource in test automation initiatives, enabling the test framework to seamlessly log in with high-level access roles.
 Utilizing the otplib library, it allows developers to generate secure OTP tokens with configurable digits and time periods.
 The generated tokens are verified internally to ensure their validity before being returned, guaranteeing the generation of valid tokens in every instance.

 ## Installation